ghedo/pflask/docs/pflask.1.md

 ### aufs

 It stacks a directory on top of another directory using AuFS.
-Note that AuFS doesn't support user namespaces, so `--no-userns` will also be needed.
+Note that AuFS doesn't support user namespaces, so the `--user` option is incompatible with this mount type unless `--no-userns` is also used.

 Example: `--mount=aufs,/overlay/path,/dest/path`

 ### overlay

 Like aufs, but uses OverlayFS instead of AuFS.
+It takes an additional parameter for the work directory, which needs to be an empty directory on the same filesystem as the overlay parameter (the "/overlay/path" in the example below).

-It either requires Linux 3.18 or the OverlayFS module installed.
-Note that OverlayFS doesn't support user namespaces, so `--no-userns` will also be needed.
+It either requires Linux 3.18 or the OverlayFS module to be installed.
+Note that OverlayFS doesn't support user namespaces, so the `--user` option is incompatible with this mount type unless `--no-userns` is also used.

-Example: `--mount=overlay,/overlay/path,/dest/path`
+Example: `--mount=overlay,/overlay/path,/dest/path,/overlay/workdir`

 ### tmp